pravinyo/workflow/README.md

 ## Part 2: iWF Design
 ### High Level Design
 An iWF application is composed of several iWF workflow workers.
-These workers host REST APIs as "worker APIs" for server to call.
+These workers _host REST APIs as "worker APIs" for server to call_.
 This callback pattern similar to AWS Step Functions invoking Lambdas, if you are familiar with.

 An application also perform actions on workflow executions, such as starting, stopping, signaling, and retrieving results by calling iWF service APIs as "service APIs".

 The service APIs are provided by the "API service" in iWF server.
 Internally, this API service communicates with the Cadence/Temporal service as its backend.

 ![HLD for iWF](doc/iwf-architecture.png)

 ### Low Level Design